carlmasters02/My-Personal-Portfolio/PORTFOLIO_REFERENCE.md

 - Timeline items animate in from the left when scrolled into view.
 - **Clicking a timeline item** (but not a link or tag) opens the **Timeline Event Modal** (`#timelineEventModal`) — a full-width modal cloning the item's content for easy reading.
 - **Clicking a tag pill** opens the **Skill Card Modal** (`#skillCardModal`) with a description of that skill.
 All tag descriptions are defined in the large `skillDefinitions` object in `index.html`.

-The Builders Weekend item also has four `hackathon-box` info cards (Team, Tech & APIs, Sponsor Integrations, Built By) in a 2×2 grid inside the timeline entry.

 ---